 The optimum indoor range is 35 to 50% relative humidity, but 40 to 45% is a more realistic goal for most homes.
 With humidity above this level, you will likely get condensation on the windows which can breed mold.
 Mold inside homes can lead to allergy and respiratory problems.

 Like most high value products in your home, you want to preserve your investment.
 HVAC equipment, especially here in Florida, needs proper care to provide the greatest performance and lifespan.
-Trained technicians from American Air & Heat has Maintenance Programs to help avoid repairs and ensure your system is working at its top level.
-Click here to learn more about AC Maintenance from American Air and Heat.
+Trained technicians from American Air & Plumbing has Maintenance Programs to help avoid repairs and ensure your system is working at its top level.
+Click here to learn more about AC Maintenance from American Air and Plumbing.

 There are many reasons that affect the energy use of your AC system.
 These include: